Change Your Passport Name in the UK: The Complete 2026 Guide

 Why the decree absolute is not enough on its own

 It is a common mistake to assume that sending a decree absolute (or final order) is sufficient evidence to change a passport back to a previous name.
-It is not.
+It is not — GOV.UK does not list a divorce document among the evidence it asks for on this route.

 What you actually need

-- Evidence that you are now using the previous name — for example a recent bank statement, utility bill, or letter from a government body.
+- A document showing you are already using the previous name — for example a payslip, or a letter from your local council.

 Check gov.uk/changing-passport-information/divorce-or-returning-to-a-previous-surname for the current requirements.

-Name change by deed poll or statutory declaration
+Name change by deed poll, statutory declaration or affidavit

-If your name change is not connected to marriage, civil partnership or divorce — a forename change, a complete new name, or any other reason — HMPO accepts a deed poll (enrolled or unenrolled) or a statutory declaration as evidence.
+If your name change is not connected to marriage, civil partnership or divorce — a forename change, a complete new name, or any other reason — GOV.UK accepts one of the following:

 Changing gender details on a passport